 Additionally, as new features are added, the ability to control those features

 is typically added by way of an environment variable set in

 You may want to take a look at the

 there’s anything new in there compared to what you’ve got int

-If you are using Docker the update process requires only one additional step:
+If you are using Docker the update process is similar:

 git pull doesn’t report any changes, there is no need to continue with